 SCHEDULE: May 13, 2018: @7:30pm PST at the Dorothy Somerset Studio, 6361 University Blvd, Vancouver, BC, @9:30pm CST Live Stream on Facebook

 TICKETS: At the door.
 Free.
 Doors open at 7:15pm.
 Show time 7:30pm.

-Developed with support from ScriptWorks' Seed Support Fund.
-For more information about ScriptWorks, visit www.scriptworks.org.
+Developed with support from the ScriptWorks' Seed Support Fund.
+Find more information about ScriptWorks at www.scriptworks.org.

 ABOUT HANNAH KENAH: Hannah Kenah is a performer, writer, and company member with Rude Mechs and has been developing work with the company since 2008, including national tours of The Method Gun and Stop Hitting Yourself.
 She served as the writer for Rude Mechs' Now Now Oh Now, and most recently she wrote and performed in Rude Mechs' Field Guide which was commissioned by Yale Repertory Theatre and premiered in their 2017-2018 season.
 With Salvage Vanguard Theater, Hannah wrote and performed in Guest by Courtesy, co-created with Jenny Larson, which was selected for Fusebox Festival 2013, then traveled to Sofia, Bulgaria and was produced by Brooklyn Yard.
 SVT produced her play With Great Difficulty Alice Sits in fall 2016.
 Her play Everything is Established received on honorable mention on the 2015 Kilroys List and was produced by Harbor Stage Company in the summer of 2017.
 Hannah received her BA from Dartmouth College, attended Dell'Arte International, and is currently studying playwriting as a Michener Fellow at the University of Texas at Austin.